-One use of Code Conversion tables is to create rules which can be applied to a classification variable in IFP.
-Mapping rules can then be based upon values of other classification variables or item codes.
+One use of Code Conversion tables is to create rules that can be applied to a classification variable in IFP.
+These rules can be based upon values of other classification variables or item codes.
 For example, the Local BU in a Sales database can be mapped using the entries for Product Group / Brand.

 Creating the Code Conversion Table

 Before creating a set of rules you will first need to create the Code Conversion Table.
 To do this, proceed as follows:

 - From IFP Home, select Codes Maintenance > Code Conversion Tables

 - Select the folder you wish to create the conversion table in and click Add from the toolbar